matter-labs/era-contracts/contracts-review-prep.md

 > require(expectedDepositAmount == \_depositAmount, "3T"); // The token has non-standard transfer logic

 Custom errors will be introduced for all contracts.

+## Migration plan

+- Bulkheads will need o be migrated
+- Tokens will have to be transferred